As an Amazon Associate I earn from qualifying purchases.

 Instructions

 - In a large bowl, mash the banana then combine with Greek yogurt, egg, maple syrup, vanilla extract and a pinch of salt.
-Stir well until you get a smooth mixture.

-- Add into the wet mixture oat flour, protein powder and baking powder.
-Stir the ingredients together while pouring in the milk gradually.
-Start with about 45 ml (3 tbsp) and add as much as 80 ml (⅓ cup) until the batter reaches the desired consistency.
-This depends on the type of protein powder that you are using (see notes*).
+- Stir the ingredients together while pouring in the milk gradually.
+Start with about 3 tbsp (45 ml) and add as much as ⅓ cup (80 ml) of milk until the batter becomes smooth, but not too liquid.
+This depends on protein powder used.

 - Remove your protein muffins from the oven and let cool over a baking rack for about 15 minutes.